Carreau/phd-dissertation/parts/roleofactin.rst

-Microtubules are the widest structure with a diameter of 20nm (:num:`Fig #fig-mt`) and the stiffest of the three kinds of filaments with a persistence length in the order of millimeters, much longer than the size of the usual cell.
+Microtubules are the widest structure with a diameter of 20nm (:num:`Fig #fig-mt`) and the stiffest of the three kinds of filaments with a :ref:`persistence length <viscoelastic>` in the order of millimeters, much longer than the size of the usual cell.
 Microtubules are extensively studied :cite:`Valiron2001`.
 Microtubules are formed by the polymerisation of a heterodimer of tubuline